-The survey is to be held at the port where the ship is or at the first port of call after damage to the
+The survey is to be held at the port where the ship is or at the first port of call after damage to the refrigerating plant has been sustained.
+The survey enables to ascertain the damage extent, the repair works and the possibility of maintaining the plant's class.

-- refrigerating plant has been sustained.
-The survey enables to ascertain the damage extent, the repair works and the possibility of maintaining the plant's class. - 6.3.4.3 An unscheduled survey due to particular circumstances may be held upon Shipowner's or Underwriter's request, to the extent necessary to fulfill the application. - 6.3.4.4 A preloading or unloading survey of the refrigerating plant may be carried out following a special application by the Shipowner.
+6.3.4.3 An unscheduled survey due to particular circumstances may be held upon Shipowner's or Underwriter's request, to the extent necessary to fulfill the application.

-6.3.5 Classing of refrigerating plants classed with other classification society or plants without a class

-- 6.3.5.1 ICS Class may accept for classing a refrigerating plant not previously classed or whose class, granted by another Society, has lost validity, on the condition that the plant be submitted to an initial survey. - 6.3.5.2 A refrigerating plant with a valid class by other Society may be accepted for classing after an initial survey to the extent of an annual survey.
-If the survey shows satisfactory results ICS Class may acknowledge the class for the term of the Certificate of Class in force. - 6.3.5.2.
-When submitting to classing a refrigerating plant with a valid class by other Society, or whose class has lost validity, the following documents are to be submitted: - .1 The last Class Certificates. - .2 The survey reports from the previous Society of all the surveys held since the last renewal survey. - .3 General arrangement plans of the refrigerating plant. - .4 Diagrams of the refrigerating plant.
+- 6.3.4.4 A preloading or unloading survey of the refrigerating plant may be carried out following a special application by the Shipowner. - 6.3.5 Classing of refrigerating plants classed with other classification society or plants without a class - 6.3.5.1 ICS Class may accept for classing a refrigerating plant not previously classed or whose class, granted by another Society, has lost validity, on the condition that the plant be submitted to an initial survey. - 6.3.5.2 A refrigerating plant with a valid class by other Society may be accepted for classing after an initial survey to the extent of an annual survey.
+If the survey shows satisfactory results ICS Class may acknowledge the class for the term of the Certificate of Class in force.